Guide

 Two homes with the same square footage can still get very different quotes because labor markets, permit costs, equipment access, and site conditions vary locally.

 Carrier explicitly calls out local market conditions and home condition as cost drivers.
-In the real world, things like a long refrigerant run, tight equipment access, a difficult condensate route, or extra carpentry/finish work can all move the price.
+In the real world, things like a long refrigerant run, tight equipment access, a difficult condensate route, or extra carpentry and patching work can all move the price.

-What a heat pump quote should include — and what it often leaves out
+What a heat pump quote should include before you compare numbers

 A big part of understanding heat pump installation cost is making sure two quotes are pricing the same scope.